-The Board undertakes an annual evaluation of the Board, Directors, the Chairman and the Audit Committee which is conducted by questionnaires.
-The 2022 evaluation highlighted certain areas of further focus such as continuing professional development which will be addressed with input where necessary from the Company's advisors.
+The Board undertakes an annual evaluation of the Board, Directors, the Chair and the Audit Committee which is conducted by questionnaires.
+The 2023 evaluation was conducted using questionnaires and highlighted certain areas of further focus such as continuing professional development which will be addressed with input where necessary from the Company's advisors.
 Overall, the Committee has concluded that the Board has an excellent balance of experience, knowledge of investment markets, legal regulation and financial accounting and continues to work in a collegiate and effective manner.

-The Nomination Committee has reviewed the contributions of each Director ahead of their proposed election and re-elections at the AGM on 30 November 2022.
-Notwithstanding that Mr Cayzer intends to retire from the Board at the AGM on 30 November 2022, the Committee wishes to reiterate its belief that Mr Cayzer remains independent of the Manager.
-Ms Black has brought significant financial promotion and marketing expertise to the Board and has been closely involved in the redevelopment of the Company's website during the year; the Earl of Antrim has continued to bring detailed wealth management investment experience and insight to the Board; and Mr Shanmuganathan has continued to bring his deep experience of Asia as well as significant strategic and financial vision to the Board.
-Although Mr Cooper and Mr Finn were appointed to the Board immediately prior to the Company's year end they have already settled into their roles seamlessly and, respectively, are bringing excellent regional/investment experience and expert relevant and recent accounting and financial experience to the Board.
-For the foregoing reasons, the independent members of the Nomination Committee have no hesitation in recommending the election/re-election of each Director who will be submitting themselves for reelection at the AGM on 30 November 2022.
+The Nomination Committee has reviewed the contributions of each Director ahead of their proposed reelections at the AGM on 5 December 2023.
+Ms Black has continued to bring significant financial promotion, marketing and communications expertise to the Board and has been closely involved in the ongoing development of the Company's website; Mr Shanmuganathan has continued to bring his deep experience of Asia and has seamlessly assumed the role of Chair during the year to great effect; Mr Cooper has brought the weight of his significant local Asian market experience to the Board's discussions; and Mr Finn has brought relevant and recent accounting and financial experience to the board and has led the Audit Committee with expertise.
+For the foregoing reasons, with the exception of the Earl of Antrim who will be retiring from the Board at the forthcoming AGM, the independent members of the Nomination Committee have no hesitation in recommending the re-election of each Director who will be submitting themselves for reelection at the AGM on 5 December 2023.